iste4k/MultiFNC/README.md

 # LtifNam

-This program makes easy to rename vast amount of files and folders.
+This program makes it easy to rename a vast amount of files and folders.

 # About Development